Louise-Fuse/2026/_posts/2026-04-27-feature-reduction.md

 layout: distill
 title: The effect of feature resolution on embedding dimension

 description: High-dimensional data can be compressed into lower-dimensional embeddings while retaining a relatively large amount of relevant information, a phenomenon which, despite its widespread use, we struggle to fully explain.
 In this post, we use a common property of datasets - a limit on the number of features per data point - to show how a slight uniform dependence between features can be exploited to reduce the required dimensions by at least a third, while sacrificing no information about the features.
-To do so, we introduce the concepts of dataset resolution and feature composition of a dataset, and analyse how a set of orderings of the dataset affect the types of partitions we can create of the dataset.
+To do so, we introduce the concepts of dataset resolution and feature composition of a dataset, and analyse how a set of orderings of the dataset affects the types of partitions we can create of the dataset.

 date: 2026-04-27
 future: true